 Also, emojis look a bit better.
 All seem to be redesigned and have a modern vibe to them.

-What’s the Emoji Keyboard Shortcut to Open the Emoji Keyboard in Windows 11
+What’s the Windows Emoji Shortcut to Open the Emoji Symbols Keyboard

-If the emoji keyboard shortcut is not working make sure you’re not using a language different than the one of your keyboard legend.
-Symbols tend do be inverted, so maybe you’re not hitting the right keys.
+If the emoji keyboard shortcut is not working, make sure you’re not using a language different than the one of your keyboard legends.
+Symbols tend to be inverted, so maybe you’re not hitting the right keys.

-What Are the Emoji Categories You Can Use in the Windows
+What Are the Emoji Categories You Can Use in Windows

 Microsoft really diversified the emojis in Windows 11 and was kind enough to split them into categories, with a Recently used one readily available, so you don’t have to spend minutes finding your preferred emoji.